-These condensed interim consolidated financial statements have been prepared on a historical cost basis and are presented in Canadian dollars, the Company's functional currency.
+These condensed interim consolidated financial statements have been prepared on a historical cost basis.

+These condensed interim consolidated financial statements are presented in Canadian dollars, which is the functional currency of the Company's Canadian entities.
 The functional currency of the Company's foreign entity is US dollars.